Adelaide International Bird Sanctuary

 Awesome avian aviators

 Many of the shorebirds using the Adelaide International Bird Sanctuary travel extraordinary distances each year along the East Asian-Australasian Flyway.
-Healthy habitats along the flyway are important for allowing birds
+Healthy habitats along the flyway are important for allowing birds travelling north or south to find food and build the energy to continue their flights.

-The Mai Po Nature Reserve on the northern edge of Hong Kong, on the border with the Chinese city of
+The Mai Po Nature Reserve on the northern edge of Hong Kong, on the border with the Chinese city of Shenzhen is one such series of wetlands.
+Birds travelling north from Australia stop off here to rest and feed before continuing further north to their breeding grounds.

 You too can help us protect important wildlife habitats like the Adelaide International Bird Sanctuary.